OpShin/opshin/ARCHITECTURE.md

 Plutus scripts can be parameterized, meaning that the compiled UPLC contract allows applying additional parameters until it accepts datums/redeemers.
-Defining a parameterized script with eopsin is straightforward - define a validator with more than then necessary amount of parameters.
+Defining a parameterized script with eopsin is straightforward - define a validator with more than the necessary amount of parameters.
 The last two/three parameters are always considered the (datum/)redeemer/script context parameters.
+If you intend on writing a parameterized minting script with only two parameters, make sure that the (Minting/Spending double functionality is set correctly)[#minting-policy---spending-validator-double-function].

 The remaining parameters can be applied to the program to form a new UPLC program that is the contract obtained by parameterization.